AdamSobieski/Argumentation/README.md

 ### Abstract Templates

-This argumentation framework utilizes abstract templates.
+This argumentation framework makes use of abstract templates.
 In abstract templating, a `TemplateGenerator` provides a sequence of its parameters, each of which can be bound to a value, these bound parameters altogether utilized when producing a `TemplateGenerated`.

 ```python
 TPARAMETER = TypeVar("TPARAMETER", bound=Parameter, default=Parameter)